Siqueira wins highest academic award in all of collegiate athletics

 MPA, geography students collaborate on Parkville cemetery project

-Students in Park University’s Master of Public Affairs program
+Students in Park University’s Master of Public Administration program

 , along with Park geography